Notes on Creativity

 Creativity is driven by the notion of not knowing and based on the understanding that the process

+between an idea and projected outcome is not just a bothersome phase to achieve results.
 It is based upon the understanding that the process of making, thinking, researching bears meaning.
 Understanding that ‘mistakes’ can be valuable sources as they clearly reflect our assumptions.
 Our thoughts, wishes and fears are driven by assumptions.
 By allowing a dialogue (as opposed to discussion or monologue!) with what surrounds us and what is in us, our thoughts, wishes and fears can serve as a mirror to detect our assumptions.
 Creation thrives if we are willing to be in dialogue

 with what surrounds us and what is in us.